Hyle33ies/CSC1004-Java-Chatroom/README.md

 If you send a picture (image files, jpg/jpeg/gif/bmp/tif/tiff), both you and the receiver can see the pictures on the screen and the receiver will get a reminder asking him/her whether he/she wants the file to be saved.
 Since Files, including Images **will not be recorded by the history** function, you should save the file if necessary, you cannot save the image after this chance, either!

+Currently if you save a file that has identical name with another file, it WILL cover the other one!

 #### Message History

 Your conversation with another user will be faithfully recorded even after you exit because they are stored in the database.